osluder/food-sales-predictions/README.md

 Olen Sluder

-*A portfolio project demonstrating sales prediction for items sold at various outlets.
+*A portfolio project demonstrating sales predictions for items sold at various outlets.
 The goal is to help the retailer understand the properties of items and outlets that play crucial roles in increasing sales.*

 ![alt text](preview.png)